Edwardc148/Algorithms/trivia.md

 ### Active Record

 Exists within the MVC framework of Rails.
-It is the *model*
+It is the *model* of the MVC framework.
+Follows the convention over configuration.

 ### What is ORM

+Object Relational Mapping is a technique to connect the objects in an application with the tables in a relational database.
+In Rails, Active Record is the ORM.

 ### What is an API

+Application Programming Interface:
+1) A part of the server that receives requests and sends responses.
+2) When you type in facebook.com, you send a request to the facebook server where the request interacts with the facebook API.
+3) GET request to '/cats' to a remote server and returns a list of all cats.

+### SQL and NoSQL

+SQL: Structured Query Language:

+NoSQL: non Structured Query Language:

 ### What is the JavaScript Event Loop?